Close Menu

 Facebook Twitter LinkedIn

 With a talent for showcasing location, history and culture within design, and a passion for sustainable practice, Constantina Tsoutsikou founded Studio LOST in 2020.
-In conversation with Vicky Lewis, she discussed her passion for sustainable design and the joy she brings through her work.
+In conversation with Vicky Doe, she discussed her passion for sustainable design and the joy she brings through her work.

 Studio LOST’s philosophy is based on providing a sense of wonder, drawing on inspiration from nature and local narratives.
 Known for creating landmark resort destinations like NUMO, Crete, and with the team’s recent projects including a lifestyle hotel in Lucerne, Switzerland, a heritage hotel in Jerusalem, the renovation of a beach resort in Italy, and two more luxury resorts on the Greek islands, I was keen to find out about Constantina’s process and how she incorporates a sustainable approach to designs that are on such a large scale.